mxs170018/4395.001/README.md

 ## Simple Chatbot - MEB
 here is a [folder](meb-ChatBot) containing the code to run a simple chatbot named MEB.

-## Machine Learning Author Attribution Federalist papers
+## Author Attribution Federalist papers
 here is a [folder](federalist) that contains a jupyter notebook walking through how machine learning was used to predict which author was responsible for writing which federalist paper.